Full D.C. Circuit to Decide Legal Merits of the Clean Power Plan

 Rigorous amicus briefs in support of the Clean Power Plan were filed by hundreds of leaders across America with deep and diverse expertise including: Amazon; Apple; Google; Microsoft; Ikea; Mars Inc.; Adobe; Blue Cross/Blue Shield of Massachusetts; 193 current Members of Congress; 54 cities, counties and mayors (including dozens in states litigating to obstruct these protections); former Secretary of State Madeleine Albright and former Secretary of Defense Leon Panetta; former Republican EPA Administrators William D. Ruckelshaus and William K. Reilly; the Consumers Union; a broad cross-section of religious organizations; leading health and medical associations; and many of the nation’s leading experts on the electric grid, the Clean Air Act, and climate science.

-You can find more information about the Clean Power Plan, including all legal briefs in the case, on EDF’s website
+You can find more information about the Clean Power Plan, including all legal briefs in the case, on EDF’s website.

-Environmental Defense Fund (edf.org), a leading international nonprofit organization, creates transformational solutions to the most serious environmental problems.
-EDF links science, economics, law and innovative private-sector partnerships.
-Connect with us on EDF Voices, Twitter and Facebook.
+With more than 3 million members, Environmental Defense Fund creates transformational solutions to the most serious environmental problems.
+To do so, EDF links science, economics, law, and innovative private-sector partnerships to turn solutions into action. edf.org